Berhanu Nega: 2018 reform and return to Ethiopia

 Following the ascent of Abiy Ahmed to the premiership and the resultant opening of the political scene (including the high-profile release of Ginbot 7's secretary-general, Andargachew Tsige), charges were dropped against Berhanu, as part of a wide-scale, unilateral amnesty and he returned to Ethiopia to reassume the role of peaceful political opposition.
 In May 2019, Berhanu's Ginbot 7 merged with six other conservative-nationalist opposition parties, including the Unity for Democracy and Justice and Blue Party to form the Ethiopian Citizens for Social Justice (EZEMA) party, of which Berhanu was elected leader.

 Ministry of Education

 After the 2021 Ethiopian general election, the Prosperity Party led by PM Abiy Ahmed won a landslide victory.
 As a result, Prime Minister Abiy Ahmed formed a new government.
 Berhanu Nega's party EZEMA won 4 seats.
 As promised during his election campaign, PM Abiy invited opposition party leaders who participated in the election to join for a cabinet position.
 On 6 October 2021, Berhanu Nega was appointed Minister of Education by PM Abiy Ahmed.
 Later that day the House of Peoples' Representatives approved his appointment along with other Ministers.
+The working handover of power from the preceding Minister of Education, Getahun Mekuria, to Berhanu took place on 13 October 2021.